 8. Rook

-The rook piercing is a vertical piercing through the ridge in the inner ear closest to the head.
-Rings and curved barbells are ideal for this area.
+The rook piercing is a vertical piercing which 'goes through the ridge of the inner ear closest to the head.
+Rings and curved barbells are ideal for this placement,' says Tash.
+This one passes through a usually thick piece of cartilage, so will be painful.
+However, the unique placement may lure those looking for an unusual style of piercing.

 Pain level: 5/5

-Once your rook has healed try switching out your stud for a 18-karat yellow gold hoop.
+Once your rook has healed try switching out your stud for a 14ct rose gold hoop.

 Pain level: 5/5